sled-rs/sled-rs.github.io/perf.md

-Don't say "lock-free queues are faster than mutex-backed queues", say "on hardware H with T threads running in tight loops performing operations O, our specific lock-free queue has been measured to achieve a latency distribution of X1 and our specicific mutex-backed queue has been measured to achieve a latency distribution of X2."
+Don't say "lock-free queues are faster than mutex-backed queues", say "on hardware H with T threads running in tight loops performing operations O, our specific lock-free queue has been measured to achieve a latency distribution of X1 and our specific mutex-backed queue has been measured to achieve a latency distribution of X2."
 It's likely your lock-free queue will sometimes perform worse than a well-made mutex-backed queue given certain hardware, contention and many other factors.
 What does "perform worse" even mean?
 Different use